patrick-crawford/WEB422-Backup/Code Examples/week5/bridge-react/README.md

 npm start
 ```

-This will create hte `bridge-react/` directory, download and install all necessary
+This will create the `bridge-react/` directory, download and install all necessary
 dependencies, and build our code.
 A web server will be started at http://localhost:3000/.
 We can leave this running the entire time we work, and every time we save a change,
 the server will automatically update what's in our browser.